Mastering Pallet Jacks: Types, Definition & Benefits for Industrial Use

 Standard hand pallet jacks in lower capacities are enough for most jobs and are cheap to buy.
 Larger hand-operated units find use in medium to larger operations with more employees and cargo.

 Heavy-duty and electric variants, as well as those with unique features, cost more.
-But the added cost improves functionality, speed, workplace efficiency, and safety.
+However, the added cost improves functionality, speed, workplace efficiency, and safety.

 All in all, check the following characteristics of pallet lift trucks to determine what to buy.